 It’s important to note that twinning doesn’t, in fact, skip generations — your chances tend to be higher if the women in your family have conceived fraternal twins, whether it was your great-grandmother, your grandma or your mom.
 Of course, if you’ve already birthed fraternal twins, your chances increase for it to happen again.

-Also, since reproductive endocrinology has advanced over the last few decades, overall twinning rate (including fertility medication or assistance) is around 1 in 30 pregnancies, according to a report released in 2018 by the Centers for Disease Control and Prevention’s National Center for Health Statistics.
+Also, since reproductive endocrinology has advanced over the last few decades, overall twinning rate (including fertility medication or assistance) is about 1 in 30 pregnancies, according to a report released in 2018 by the Centers for Disease Control and Prevention’s National Center for Health Statistics.

 While many twin pregnancies progress without issue and delivery is a piece of cake, carrying twins does increase a few risks.
 For starters, Haydon says that twins tend to deliver earlier than their singleton peers (around 36 weeks).

 Also, identical twin pregnancies can carry increased risks (according to the American Pregnancy Association), as they share a placenta, and of course, if the lowest twin is breech, docs usually elect for a C-section.
 Twin moms-to-be are also at increased risk of developing gestational diabetes (according to a study in The Journal of Maternal-Fetal & Neonatal Medicine in 2009) and preeclampsia.

-So, you can relax — it's likely that you won't have twins despite the dizzying number of Hollywood twins in the news, although as we've discovered, there are quite a few things that can boost your chances, including genetics — or fertility medication or treatments.
+While it’s likely that you won’t have twins, there are quite a few things that can boost your chances, including genetics — or fertility medication or treatments.